hopsoft/field_mapper/README.md

     }
     ```

-9. Reconstruct zuck from a Hash.
+9. We can also reconstruct instances from a Hash.

     ```ruby
     zuck_from_hash = FacebookUser.new(zuck_hash)